strapdata/elassandra/docs/elassandra/source/operations.rst

    ``cp -al $CASSANDRA_DATA/elasticsearch.data/<cluster_name>/nodes/0/indices/<index_name>/0/index/(_*|segment*) $CASSANDRA_DATA/elasticsearch.data/snapshots/<index_name>/<snapshot_name>/``

 Restoring a snapshot
 --------------------

 Restoring Cassandra SSTable and Elasticsearch Lucene files allows recovery of a keyspace and its associated Elasticsearch indices without stopping any node
-(but it is not intended to duplicate data to another virtual datacenter or cluster).
+(but it is not intended to duplicate data to another virtual datacenter or cluster, this kind of operatio requires the sstableloader <https://docs.datastax.com/en/cassandra/3.0/cassandra/tools/toolsBulkloader.html>`_).

 To perform a hot restore of Cassandra keyspace and its Elasticsearch indices :

-1. Close all Elasticsearch indices associated with the keyspace
-2. Truncate all Cassandra tables of the keyspace (because of delete operation later than the snapshot)
+1. Depending on your situation:
+* If you want to overwrite existing elasticsearch index, first truncate the underlying cassandra tables.
+* If you want to restore a deleted index or keyspace, first restore the CQL schema of the keyspace and lost tables by applying the **schema.cql** files from your snapshot.
+This re-creates empty elasticsearch indices.
+2. Close the associated elasticsearch indices.
-3. Restore the Cassandra table with your snapshot on each node
+3. Restore the Cassandra table with your snapshot on each node.
-4. Restore Elasticsearch snapshot on each node (if ES index is open during nodetool refresh, this causes Elasticsearch index rebuild by the compaction manager, usually 2 threads).
+4. Restore Elasticsearch snapshot data on each node (if ES index is open during nodetool refresh, this causes Elasticsearch index rebuild by the compaction manager, usually 2 threads).
 5. Load restored SSTables with a ``nodetool refresh``
-6. Open all indices associated to the keyspace
+6. Open all indices associated to the keyspace.

 Point in time recovery
 ----------------------